Holonomy limits of complex projective structures: Introduction

 Section \ref{sec:background} contains background material on quadratic differentials and projective structures, as well as some simple estimates related to geodesics of quadratic differential metrics.

 In Section \ref{sec:epstein} we introduce Epstein maps and specialize to the case of interest, the Epstein-Schwarz map associated to a quadratic differential.
-These maps are related to the limiting behavior of holonomy representations and the Morgan-Shalen boundary in Section \ref{sec:limits}.
+The asymptotic behavior of sequences of such maps is studied in Section \ref{sec:sequences}.

-Section \ref{sec:properness} describes an application of Epstein-Schwarz maps to estimating the growth rates of holonomy representations.
-This application is independent of the proofs of the main theorems.
+In Section \ref{sec:properness} we discuss the character variety and then apply the estimates of the previous section to bound the size of the holonomy representation.
+We also give a new proof of the properness of the holonomy map.

-Finally, in Section \ref{sec:final} we discuss dual trees of quadratic differentials, straight maps, and then assemble the proofs of the main theorems from results of sections \ref{sec:background}--\ref{sec:limits}.
+Finally, in Section \ref{sec:final} we discuss the Morgan-Shalen compactification, dual trees of quadratic differentials, and straight maps.
+We then assemble the proofs of the main theorems from results of sections \ref{sec:background}--\ref{sec:sequences}.